MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![Postman Sign In](postman-sign-in.png)

+Now that we have our Postman account set up, let's move on to importing the necessary environment.

 ## Import Environment

-The first step will be to download the environment file (the [*genesyscloud.postman_environment* file](https://developer-content.genesys.cloud/data/postman/genesyscloud.postman_environment) listed under [the *Addtional Resources* section](/platform/api/postman).
+The first step will be to download the environment file (the [*genesyscloud.postman_environment* file](https://developer-content.genesys.cloud/data/postman/genesyscloud.postman_environment) listed under [the *Additional Resources* section](/platform/api/postman).
 You can then import it in Postman, clicking on the *Import* button and browsing to the file.
 This will create a new *Environment* named **GenesysCloud v2**.
 It contains a list of the variables, used in the different Platform API endpoints.
 You can preset any of the variables' value in the Environment.